South Tyrolean and Ladin Culture

 South Tyrolean Heritage

 South Tyrol (Südtirol in German, Alto Adige in Italian) has a unique blend of influences from centuries under Austrian, Tyrolean, and Italian rule.
+Until the end of World War I, the region was part of the Austro-Hungarian Empire, which explains why Germanic traditions remain so prominent today.
 German is widely spoken alongside Italian, and both languages leave their mark on daily life, from bilingual place names to menus mixing Knödel and risotto.

 Life here follows a seasonal rhythm: